support@altumed.com

 What to look for in your Medical Billing Reports, to understand the recurringly high Account Receivable (AR) Rate?

 AR reports are used to monitor and correct a Medical Practice’s AR rate.
-These reports generally focus on aging buckets either by payer or by CPT codes, however if you look closing there are other important factors that should be analyzed in an ideal AR report.
-These factors, as discussed below, shed light on hidden aspects of your Medical Billing performance affecting your AR Rate.
+Reports focus on aging buckets by payer or CPT codes, but other factors are crucial in AR analysis.
+Factors reveal hidden billing performance impacting AR rate.
 If your AR reports do not include the following, then your AR analysis will likely be flawed.

 Here are 3 areas that should be analyzed in an AR report to better understand the reasons behind a high AR rate,